flavienbwk/book-devops/eng/README.md

 Contribution Management:

-1. _Trunk branch_: a singular `main`/`master` branch from which developers can branch off to add a contribution
+1. _Trunk branch_: a singular `main`/`master` branch from which developers can branch off to add a contribution.
-2. _Features branching_: code change = 1 branch = 1 _issue_
+2. _Features branching_: code change = 1 branch = 1 _issue_.
-    - Branch naming convention: `f/#65-add-users-profile-page` for _issue_ no. 65 of _feature_ type titled "_Add users profile page_"
+    - Branch naming convention: `f/#65-add-users-profile-page` for _issue_ no. 65 of _feature_ type titled "_Add users profile page_" ;
-    - Facilitates change tracking (GitHub/GitLab _Changes_ tab)
+    - Facilitates change tracking (GitHub/GitLab _Changes_ tab) ;
-    - Do NOT address anything other than the _issue_'s topic in its branch
+    - Do NOT address anything other than the _issue_'s topic in its branch.
-3. Mention the _issue_ number in every _commit_
+3. Mention the _issue_ number in every _commit_.
-    - Naming convention: _"#65 : Added page icon in sidebar"_
+    - Naming convention: _"#65 : Added page icon in sidebar"_.
-4. Once the contribution is ready, create a _merge request_ to the _trunk branch_
+4. Once the contribution is ready, create a _merge request_ to the _trunk branch_.
-    - Use the _squash_ feature to keep the contribution history clean
+    - Use the _squash_ feature to keep the contribution history clean ;
-    - Naming convention: _"#65 : Add users profile page"_
+    - Naming convention: _"#65 : Add users profile page"_ ;
-    - Allows for automatically referencing the merge request in the issue
+    - Allows for automatically referencing the merge request in the issue.
-5. _Release_: update the software version (in files like `package.json`) and make a _release_ from the _trunk branch_
+5. _Release_: update the software version (in files like `package.json`) and make a _release_ from the _trunk branch_.

 Other Recommendations:

-1. Do not make a _merge request_ from the _trunk branch_ to a _feature branch_
+1. Do not make a _merge request_ from the _trunk branch_ to a _feature branch_ ;
-2. Limit the size of contributions, preferring to create multiple smaller tasks
+2. Limit the size of contributions, preferring to create multiple smaller tasks ;
-3. Limit the time spent on a _review_ to avoid time-consuming conflicts (refer to code review best practices[^engpractices])
+3. Limit the time spent on a _review_ to avoid time-consuming conflicts (refer to code review best practices[^engpractices]) ;
-4. Every contribution must pass a Continuous Integration (CI) pipeline
+4. Every contribution must pass a Continuous Integration (CI) pipeline ;
-5. As your team matures, consider adding a Continuous Deployment pipeline for every contribution that passes CI on the _trunk branch_
+5. As your team matures, consider adding a Continuous Deployment pipeline for every contribution that passes CI on the _trunk branch_.

 > Author's Note: This method has proven effective over time in the projects I've contributed to.
 Easy to grasp even for beginners, I've refined it over time to be less cumbersome, yet addressing software technical debt issues and team turnover.